raphael-proust/OGL-SRD5/pages/11.spellcasting/default.md

 Choose a humanoid that you can see within range.
 The target must succeed on a Wisdom saving throw or be paralyzed for the duration.
 At the end of each of its turns, the target can make another Wisdom saving throw.
 On a success, the spell ends on the target.

 ***At Higher Levels***.
 When you cast this spell using a spell slot of 3rd level or higher, you can target one additional humanoid for each slot level above 2nd.
-The humanoids must be within 30 feet of each other when you target them.
+The humanoids must be within 9.0m of each other when you target them.

 #### Holy Aura